stopro/BaiduCloudDemo/README.md

 baidu cloud demos

 ## BocrDemo
+Android App uses Baidu OCR API to recognize Chinese/English characters.
-Please replace with your Baidu AccessKeyId and SecretAccessKey in BocSigner.java.
+Before run it, please replace with your Baidu AccessKeyId and SecretAccessKey in BocSigner.java.